zaki/zaki.github.com/works/index.markdown

   </div>
   <div class="modal-body">
     <p>
-      Dragonballs is a mission-battle game developped for Bandai Namco for their special mobile portal and SNS featuring Dragonball characters and scenes.
+      Dragonballs is a mission-battle social game developped for Bandai Namco for their special mobile portal and SNS featuring Dragonball characters and scenes.
       <hr />
       <span class="label label-important">Rails</span>